espresso-soft/latteflags/README.md

 }
 ```
 ### Quick Game Launch
-###### *[BUGGY]*
+> [!CAUTION]
+> **This can cause some bugs**
 ```json
 {
     "FFlagEnableQuickGameLaunch": "True"
 }
 ```
 ### Increased Asset Preloading Count
+> [!NOTE]
+> **Increasing the maximum limit of preloaded assets from 100 to infinite allows games you've already played to load much faster by instantly accessing previously loaded assets.**

+> [!IMPORTANT]
+> **For this to be effective, the game must have been fully loaded at least once, preferably with the entire map cached.**

+> [!TIP]
-###### Increases the maximum limit of preloaded assets from 100 to infinite, allowing games you’ve already played to load much faster by instantly accessing previously loaded assets.
-For this to be effective, the game must have been fully loaded at least once, preferably with the entire map cached.
-If a game has a "Skip Loading" button, it's recommended to use it, as these games typically include a countdown timer that, after reaching zero, merely confirms that all assets are loaded.
+> **If a game has a "Skip Loading" button, it's recommended to use it.
+These games typically include a countdown timer that, after reaching zero, merely confirms that all assets are loaded.**
 ###### @spectroscopic
 ```
 {